 Office Picture Manager, the much loved and simple image editor was dropped by Microsoft, but it’s still available.
+Picture Manager has some features that aren’t in Windows 10 to this day.
 Here’s how to get it for free.

 There are two ways to get Office Picture Manager (OPM).
 Both involve doing a custom installation of a larger package, but paring down the setup to just Office Picture Manager and nothing else.